-The name ‘Data Exchange’ reflects the two-way partnership of information sharing between funding agencies and service providers, enabling both to find smarter and more efficient ways of improving service delivery and the overall outcomes achieved for individuals, families and their communities.
+The name ‘Data Exchange’ reflects the two-way partnership of information sharing between funding agencies and organisations, enabling both to find smarter and more efficient ways of improving service delivery and the overall outcomes achieved for individuals, families and their communities.

-The data requirements are divided into two parts: a small set of priority requirements that all service providers must report, and a voluntary extended data set that providers can choose to share with the Data Exchange known as the partnership approach.
-Participation in the partnership approach is entirely voluntary and in return for their efforts, partnership approach contributors will have access to multiple self-service reports that include data sourced from other government data sets.
+The data requirements are divided into two parts: a small set of priority requirements that all organisations must report, and a voluntary extended data set that organisations can choose to share with the Data Exchange known as the partnership approach.
+In return for their efforts, partnership approach organisations will have access to multiple self-service reports that include data sourced from other government data sets.

 Inputting data into the Data Exchange can be done in three different ways: system-to-system transfer, bulk uploads (xml) or direct entry into the web-based portal.